The world is more connected than it has ever been, and companies find themselves operating in an increasingly global, 24/7 marketplace.

 2. Multi-channel delivery

 Customers these days can come from anywhere – your company’s website, a social media channel, a phone directory or even an interactive map.
 As a company, you need to be prepared to answer their questions, regardless of whether they reach out with a phone call, through a chatbot or an instant message, via a social media feed, or with an email.
-Choosing a UC vendor that allows for integration among all these channels, with a single, unified workspace you can access via a desktop, is absolutely vital if you are to capitalise on every possible lead and ensure your customers receive the best possible experience.
+Choosing a UC vendor that allows for integration among all these channels, with a single, unified workspace you can access via a desktop, is absolutely vital if you are to capitalize on every possible lead and ensure your customers receive the best possible experience.
 If a customer reaches out to you by email in the first instance, a good UC interface will allow you to pick up the conversation where you left off, even if they come back to you via IM or with a phone call in the second instance.
 This type of multi-channel integration is vital in promoting engagement and generating the kind of positive customer experience that today’s buyer demands.

 3. Automated service